 ADVANTAGES DISADVANTAGES

-Ability to adjust the requirement changes
+Ability to adjust the requirements

 Complex to manage and maintain

-This cannot apply to small and low-risk projects
+Cannot apply to small and low-risk projects

 End-users can view the product at the early Can be expensive when used on small project stage